lehcimcramtrebor/es-theme-forever/README.md

 Choose "yes" to play theme music.

-Theme music is in _ _CUSTOMIZE_YOUR_THEME/music._ _
+Theme music is in *CUSTOMIZE_YOUR_THEME/music.*

 By default, Batocera musics are pre-installed for Retrobat users, you can delete them.

-You can customize your theme music with your ".ogg" or ".mp3 files, in jukebox mode or by system.
+You can customize your theme music with your *".ogg" or ".mp3"* files, in jukebox mode or by system.

 **Examples:**

-Put your normal music collection in CUSTOMIZE_YOUR_THEME/music (ladygaga.mp3 etc..) and this will play in jukebox mode all your songs.
+Put your normal music collection in *CUSTOMIZE_YOUR_THEME/music* (*ladygaga.mp3* etc..) and this will play in jukebox mode all your songs.

-Put files named by system theme ( megadrive.mp3, snes.ogg, nes.ogg, mastersystem.mp3 etc..)
+Put files named by system theme ( *megadrive.mp3, snes.ogg, nes.ogg, mastersystem.mp3* etc..)
 and this will play songs by system.

-You can use ladygaga.mp3 or .ogg and as same time megadrive.ogg or .mp3, this will play ladygaga for all systems except megadrive (will play megadrive song).
+You can use *ladygaga.mp3 or .ogg* and as same time *megadrive.ogg or .mp3*, this will play ladygaga for all systems except megadrive (will play megadrive song).